ls1-sys-prog-course-archive-SoSe23/task0-sort/README.md

 $ make all
 ```

-So make sure your that the `all` target will produce all executables required for the
+So make sure that the `all` target will produce all executables required for the
 tests.

 The github build environment comes with all tools for building C, C++ and Rust pre-installed.